 Breach of warranty occurs when a manufacturer fails to fulfill the terms of a claim or does not abide by the guarantees about performance or safety.
 Manufacturers are negligent if they do not take reasonable precautions or care while manufacturing a product.

 To be held liable, the vehicle defect must have directly caused harm.
 Strict liability holds sellers or manufacturers liable for defective products regardless of negligence or breach of warranty, as their products are expected to be safe and cars should be “crashworthy.”

-Ashenden & Associates, P.C., is dedicated to pursuing full accountability of manufacturers and sellers of defective vehicles and parts.
+Ashenden & Associates, P.C. is dedicated to pursuing full accountability from manufacturers and sellers of defective vehicles and parts.
 You deserve full compensation for all of your damages and suffering due to faulty products.

 Contact Ashenden & Associates, P.C. to be represented by one of our caring Atlanta-based attorneys.
 Schedule your free consultation online or call 770-676-1184 today.